 The ICAI has issued accounting standards that are applicable to all entities engaged in commercial, industrial or business activities.
 With respect to companies, the legal recognition for the applicability of these standards has been given by the central government by notification of these standards under the Companies Act, 2013 (2013 Act).
-The 2013 Act is an act of the Parliament of India which governs the incorporation of a company, manner of conducting the affairs of a company, responsibilities of its board of directors and other provisions including winding up.
+The 2013 Act governs the incorporation of a company, manner of conducting the affairs of a company, responsibilities of its board of directors and other provisions including winding up.
 It also prescribes the financial reporting and auditing requirements to be followed by all companies including foreign companies as defined in the 2013 Act.

-Companies listed on a recognised stock exchange in India are also governed by rules and regulations issued by SEBI in addition to the above requirements.
-Further, there are industry-specific guidance relating to financial reporting issued by relevant regulatory authorities such RBI.
-The following subsections cover some of the basic requirements applicable to most companies doing business in India:
+Companies listed on a recognised stock exchange in India are also governed by the rules and regulations issued by SEBI in addition to the above requirements.
+Further, there are industry-specific guidance relating to financial reporting issued by relevant regulatory authorities such as RBI, NHB, IRDAI, etc. The following sub-sections cover some of the basic requirements applicable to most companies doing business in India: